LucienTran/slate/source/index.html.md

 # Getting Started
 ## Overview

-This page will help you walk through the most important features of the Hut34 Project and show you how to connect your device using generic webhook, [AllThingsTalk](https://www.allthingstalk.com/), [Dialogflow](https://dialogflow.com/) and [MS Bot framework](https://dev.botframework.com/).
+This page will walk through the most important features of the Hut34 Platform and show you how to connect your device or agent using our existing integrations.
+The methods for connection are generic webhook, [AllThingsTalk](https://www.allthingstalk.com/), [Dialogflow](https://dialogflow.com/) and [MS Bot framework](https://dev.botframework.com/).

 ## Create an account